populationgenomics/production-pipelines/docs/GATK-SV.md

 escalated permissions.

 The config file `configs/gatk_sv/use_for_all_workflows.toml` contains locations of all docker images to pull from our infrastructure, and should be included with all workflows.
+It also contains instruction to log analysis entries to metamist.

 ## Sequencing Group Groups